cg67qowo/Introduction-to-Data-Analysis-with-Python/README.md

 The goal is for you to gain confidence with basic Python programming, and leverage it for data analysis use cases.
 You will also learn how to manage a **collaborative project** in GitHub.

-## 🗂️ Course Content
+## Course Content

-Below is a week-by-week breakdown of what we’ll cover:
+Below is a table of contents of what we’ll cover:

 | Week | Topic | Key Concepts | Materials |
 |------|--------|---------------|------------|